-Our heading for today’s post certainly connotes the theme of most of our desired photos; pretty, funny, yummy and cute.
-On occasion, we get lucky and acquire of shot of a scene or situation even we consider to be acceptable.
+Our reading for today’s post certainly connotes the theme of most of our desired photos; pretty, funny, yummy, and cute.
+But, on occasion, we get lucky and acquire a shot of a scene or situation even we consider acceptable.

 Both of us are always on the lookout for photo ops not only when we’re out exploring but also on days when we’re staying in, frequently looking out the window for possibilities.

-Unfortunately, the set up of this otherwise ideal vacation home isn’t perfect for photo taking when indoors.
-Views of the Huon River in front of us is somewhat impeded by the glass of the windows which don’t open adequately for photo taking.
+Unfortunately, the setup of this otherwise ideal vacation home isn’t perfect for photo taking when indoors.
+Views of the Huon River in front of us are somewhat impeded by the glass of the windows, which don’t open adequately for photo taking.

-The main floor of this upper level unit (in a two unit house) has a door to a small veranda but most of the river views are blocked by trees and vegetation.
-However, we are able to capture a stunning scene through the glass of the windows which don’t open adequately for a glass-free shot.
+The main floor of this upper-level unit (in a two-unit house) has a door to a small veranda, but most of the river views are blocked by trees and vegetation.
+However, we can capture a stunning scene through the glass of the windows, which don’t open adequately for a glass-free shot.

-As a result, the above photo of the rabbit was taken last evening around 7 pm through the glass of the windows.
-I didn’t expect it to be as clear as it was due to the distance and also the water marks on the glass after a number of rainy days.
+As a result, the above photo of the rabbit was taken last evening around 7:00 pm through the glass of the windows.
+I didn’t expect it to be as clear as it was due to the distance and the watermarks on the glass after many rainy days.

-Tom always calls it “safari luck” when I get a good shot, while I have a tendency to fluff my feathers a bit over finally learning to get it right after all these years.
-With a less-than-professional camera and my amateurish skills I suppose that on occasion I’m lucky under the right circumstances.
+Tom always calls it “safari luck” when I get a good shot, while I tend to fluff my feathers a bit over, finally learning to get it right after all these years.
+But, with a less-than-professional camera and my amateurish skills, I suppose that on occasion, I’m lucky under the right circumstances.

-While researching vacation homes we don’t necessarily list an easily accessible, view-rich veranda as a criteria.
-However, when we discover its available, its a definite bonus.
+While researching vacation homes, we don’t necessarily list an easily accessible, view-rich veranda criterion.
+However, when we discover it’s available, it’s a definite bonus.

-As most of our long term readers have observed, in most cases, we have some type of view in itself an important criteria which we’ve learned from past experience.
+As most of our long-term readers have observed, in most cases, we have some view in itself, an important criterion which we’ve learned from experience.
 Only in a few cases over these past 51 months have we lived in properties without a view.

-As we continue on, we find ourselves fine tuning our criteria but cost and availability are often factors in determining the prospect of achieving such a finite expectation.
+As we continue, we find ourselves fine-tuning our criteria, but cost and availability are often factors determining the prospect of achieving such a finite expectation.

-In Morocco, living in a riad (a two story house with an open air center courtyard) we didn’t have a single window looking outdoors.
-Instead, we’d look up to the sky as shown in this photo below:
+In Morocco, living in a riad (a two-story house with an open-air center courtyard), we didn’t have a single-window looking outdoors.
+So instead, we’d look up to the sky, as shown in this photo below:

-Already, after only a little over two weeks since our arrival in the Huon Valley, we’ve been sending email back and forth to people we’ve met along the way.
-Of course, meeting locals requires a diligent effort on our part to get out to locations that attracts locals to ensure face-to-face encounters.
-We’re always seeking such opportunities as evidenced by our photos.
+Already, after only a little over two weeks since we arrived in the Huon Valley, we’ve been sending emails back and forth to people we’ve met along the way.
+Of course, meeting locals requires a diligent effort to get out to locations that attract locals to ensure face-to-face encounters.
+We’re always seeking such opportunities, as evidenced by our photos.

 Today, rain or shine, we’re heading out to another of those events where locals may be found mulling around, photos of which we hope to share over the next several days.